kvigulis/EbayListingFinder/README.md

 first_window = webdriver.Chrome("/home/carl/chromedriver")
 ```

-Also be sure to have Chrome browser installed: https://askubuntu.com/questions/510056/how-to-install-google-chrome<br>
+Also be sure to have Chrome browser installed on your server/system: https://askubuntu.com/questions/510056/how-to-install-google-chrome<br>

 Set up a XAMPP mySQL server and a webpage to display the databese contents.